Hollywood Daffy

 Hollywood Daffy is a 1946 Warner Bros.
 Merrie Melodies cartoon, starring Daffy Duck.
 The cartoon was written by Michael Maltese and was released on June 22, 1946.

-Friz Freleng was originally intended to direct the short, but refused to work on it as he was unsatisfied with the story.
-The feud resulted in Freleng receiving about a month suspension from the studio.
-Hawley Pratt, Freleng's layout artist, would direct the short uncredited.
+The short was directed by Friz Freleng and Hawley Pratt.
+Freleng allegedly refused to work on the short due to his dissatisfaction with the story, resulting in Pratt assisting him in direction.
+Neither Pratt or Freleng received directors credit for this short.

 Plot

 The film begins with a pack of wolves howling in the center of Hollywood (a reference to Hollywood and Vine) as a spot for men looking to pick up women ("wolves" in the slang of the day).
 Daffy, having travelled to Hollywood, attempts to get into the "Warmer Bros." studio to see movie stars.
 However, the abrasive Keystone Cops-like security guard with a Joe Besser-like voice will not let him pass through the gate.
 After unsuccessfully endeavoring to enter the studio by way of various disguises and being thrown out each time, culminating with Daffy posing as a film director, but ultimately this disguise is exposed as well.
 Daffy finally declares that he won't leave until he literally "sees (movie) stars."
 The guard agrees to figuratively show him the stars, then bashes Daffy over the head and throws him out of the studio, where the dazed Daffy can see all the stars he wants...circling his head.